A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

-Rather than regenerating simulations or retraining under the updated prior $q(\bftheta)$, PriorGuide actually rewrites the target posterior $q(\bftheta\mid\xobs)$ as a reweighted version of the original posterior $p(\bftheta\mid\xobs)$ and incorporates this reweighting through an additional guidance term during the reverse diffusion process.
+Rather than regenerating simulations or retraining, PriorGuide rewrites the target posterior $q(\bftheta\mid\xobs)$ as a reweighted version of the original posterior $p(\bftheta\mid\xobs)$ and includes it as an additional guidance term for the reverse diffusion process.
 At each diffusion time step $t$, the posterior score decomposes into the learned score from the base model and a correction based on the prior ratio $\rho(\bftheta)=q(\bftheta)/p(\bftheta)$.
 This yields a simple mean-shift update that integrates new prior information while preserving the existing amortized posterior estimator.

-The method differs from related work on prior specification~\cite{elsemuller_sensitivity-aware_2024, chang2025amortizedprobabilisticconditioningoptimization,whittle2025distributiontransformersfastapproximate}, which generally does not support arbitrary test-time priors, and from sequential methods that adapt during training rather than at sampling time.
-Unlike previous works, PriorGuide is explicitly designed for amortized models and requires no additional simulator calls.

-Using Simformer~\cite{gloeckler_all--one_2024} as the base diffusion model, the workshop version~\cite{chang_inference-time_nodate} demonstrates that guided sampling can closely match retraining under new priors on standard SBI benchmarks (e.g., Two Moons with correlated priors), while avoiding the cost of regenerating training data.
-The full paper~\cite{yang2025priorguidetesttimeprioradaptation} extends this to a broader suite of tasks (Gaussian Linear models, OU processes, Turin radio model, Bayesian causal inference), adds posterior-predictive adaptation, and introduces an optional Langevin refinement step for improved accuracy.
-These works also formalize a necessary support condition; the new prior $q$ must place mass only where the training prior $p_{\text{train}}$ does, otherwise the diffusion model is forced into regions where its learned score is unreliable.

-Practically, the method is most beneficial in settings where the training prior is only an approximation—often chosen for computational convenience (cf.~section~\ref{sect:prior_likelihood} for a more nuanced discussion on prior selection)—and regenerating simulations under a corrected prior is prohibitively expensive.
-PriorGuide thus provides a lightweight mechanism for adapting posteriors when the true prior is narrower, heavier-tailed, or shifted relative to the prior used during training.
+Using Simformer~\cite{gloeckler_all--one_2024} as the base diffusion model, PriorGuide demonstrates that guided sampling is competitive with retraining under new priors on standard SBI benchmarks.
+Practically, the method is most beneficial in settings where the training prior is only an approximation—often chosen for computational convenience, regenerating simulations under a corrected prior is prohibitively expensive.

-The approach directly targets two related sources of misspecification: \begin{enumerate} \item prior mismatch, where the training prior differs from the true parameter distribution, and \item out-of-distribution observations, where $\xobs$ lies far outside the region supported by the training prior. \end{enumerate} By modifying the reverse diffusion trajectory with a likelihood-score-augmented correction, PriorGuide steers inference toward parameter values consistent with both $\xobs$ and the updated prior, even when the base model learned an overly broad or poorly aligned prior.